You don't have to put your idea of writing a book on hold any longer, regardless of what industry you're in.

 Your book provides information and knowledge to people and can serve as a low-ticket item to help clients develop trust in you.

-Trainer, Speaker and Author of Secrets of the Millionaire Mind, T. Harv Eker knows the value of creating authority as an expert through publishing literature.
+Trainer, Speaker, and Author of Secrets of the Millionaire Mind, T. Harv Eker knows the value of creating authority as an expert through publishing literature.

-And although books offer certain advantages to you, your business and your brand, there are some things you must know before you get started.
+And although books offer certain advantages to you, your business, and your brand, there are some things you must know before you get started.

 If you enjoy writing for the love of it, then by all means write!

-Don’t make the mistake of forsaking everything so you can write this book.
+Harv warns you to not make the mistake of forsaking everything so you can write this book.

 There’s a tendency among potential authors to think… “I’ve got to have a front-end piece, and a book is a good idea, so I’m going to take a year off to write.
 Then I’ll come back strong!”...

-That’s just dumb.
+That’s just dumb, he says.

 And how does Harv know this?